linweihongvicky/portsip-uc-sdk-sample-ios/README.md

 ## Website

-Some general interest or often changing PortSIP SDK information will be posted on the [PortSIP website](https://www.portsip.com) in real time.
+Some general interest or often changing PortSIP UC SDK information will be posted on the [PortSIP website](https://www.portsip.com) in real time.
 The release contains links to the site, so while browsing you may see occasional broken links  if you are not connected to the Internet.
 To be sure everything needed for using the PortSIP UC SDK has been contained within the release.

 ## Support